Easy Blueberry Cake

 I like homemade cakes to be simple, although I do enjoy making fancy cakes from time to time.
 But when it comes to the simplicity of recipe and time efficiency, this easy blueberry cake recipe fits the bill.

 As my life often gets hectic, I don’t want to slave away in the kitchen to come up with an afternoon treat to indulge myself and my family.
 I like things simple and I want to keep it that way.
+And simple cake recipes are often on top of the list.

 Less time in the kitchen means more time for myself and my family, right?